New to the database?

 - weight_gram_seed_per_plot (weight in gram of seeds in plot. seed is transferred from seedlot mentioned in seedlot name. numeric)

-- treatment columns (additional column(s) that specify the name of a treatment (e.g. inoculated, drought, etc). the value for each plot should be 1 if the treatment was applied or empty.)
+- treatment columns (additional column(s) that specify the name of a treatment (e.g. inoculated, drought, etc). the value for each plot should be 1 if the treatment was applied or empty if not applied.)

 Design New Trial